crsten/mongoose-algolia/README.md

 #### populate
 You can populate fields before sending them to `Algolia` by setting the populate property. (same as in mongoose, see [docs about population](http://mongoosejs.com/docs/api.html#document_Document-populate))

+#### defaults
+You can set default values for fields that are blank in mongoose.
+This is very useful in cases where you have documents with optional fields.
+Since it isn't possible to query `null` values in algolia, setting those fields to 'unknown' or 'notset' makes them searchable/filterable.

 #### debug
 You can enable logging of all operations by setting `debug` to true